Skip to content Skip to navigation Skip to footer

 Once tapped, you can move the point by clicking and dragging it.

-When you stop moving the point, the screen will show a dashed lined (shown above) with spinning icons that indicate the route is being generated.
+When you stop moving the point, the screen will show a dashed line with spinning icons that indicate the route is being generated.

-8. From the menu on the right, you can edit or delete a waypoint, name the ride and reorder waypoints by rearranging their order in the list.
-This is also where you can save the planned ride.
+7. From the menu on the right, you can edit or delete a point/stop using the pencil and trash icon buttons, name the ride via the pencil icon next to "Route 1", and reorder points by dragging and dropping to rearrange their order in the list.
+This is also where you can add notes and save the planned ride at the bottom.

-9. Public waypoints, custom waypoints, areas and track rides can all be included in the route.
-To use a public waypoint, click on the waypoint and click "ADD."
+8. Public points, custom points, areas and tracked rides can all be included in the route.
+To use a public point, click on the it and click "ADD STOP."

-This will create a control point that will trigger Ride Command to recalculate the route.
+This will create a control point that will trigger RIDE COMMAND to recalculate the route.
 The control point (white dot) can be moved again if you would like to see other routing options.
-It can also be turned into a waypoint or stop by hovering over the control point and clicking ADD.

 Ride Command control point